5 Top Manicure Trends, According To TikTok's "Nailbetch"

 "Skittle" French tips

-The multicoloured French tip is Brush's favourite nail design ever — and at the present moment, post-winter and heading into spring.
+The multicoloured French tip is Jess' favourite nail design ever — and at the present moment, post-summer and heading into autumn.
 "It looks good on everyone," says Brush.
 "I love the 'Skittles' vibe, where it's a bunch of different coloured tips worn together.
 But I also like white, or a 'baby' French on people who have shorter nails."
-[A "baby" French is synonymous with a "skinny" French, where the stripe on the tip is super fine.]
+[A "baby" French is synonymous with a "skinny" or "micro" French, where the stripe on the tip is super fine.]

 Advertisement